Home/Bill Comparison

 Mechanism Details

-TransferabilitySell to qualified buyers (DVA ≥40%) or Treasury at 85%Same transferability as MINASecuritization on secondary marketN/A — capital gains exclusion
+TransferabilitySell to qualified buyers (DVA ≥40%) or Treasury at 85% of face valueSecuritization on secondary marketN/A — capital gains exclusion

-Recapture / Clawback5-year offshoring recapture5-year recapture triggers both MINA + DO IT NOW creditsBank shares first-loss risk on every loanBuyer recapture: early sale, excess leverage, offshoring >30%, employment <50%
+Recapture / Clawback3–5 year offshoring recapture; allied reorientation exemptionBank shares first-loss risk on every loanBuyer AND seller recapture: early sale, excess leverage (3.5:1), offshoring >30%, employment <50%

-Holding PeriodAnnual credit; no holding periodAnnual credit; no holding periodLoan terms set by banks10-year hold (or qualified IPO)
+Holding PeriodAnnual credit; Title I: 10yr + 7yr phase-out; Title II: 12yr + 10yr phase-outLoan terms set by banks10-year hold (or qualified IPO)

 §3